keystonejs/keystone-classic/README.md

 See `Keystone.prototype.start` in `/index.js` to understand how these settings are used, and how the Express application is initialised.

+### Notes

+When you first `require` Keystone, it creates a single instance of itself.
+Do this somewhere near the top of your app.js (or web.js, etc) file.
+Any subsequent `require('keystone')` statements will return the same instance of Keystone.

 Keystone can be locked down with the auth config.
 This must be a function matching the express middleware pattern `fn(req,res,next)`.
 It will be called before any Keystone routes are matched.
 If the user fails the validation check they should be redirected to